Rodolph Ladeveze Adlercron: Early life and family

-Career
+Military career

-Army
+After schooling at Eton, Adlercron was commissioned a second lieutenant in the 5th Battalion of the Royal Irish Rifles on 12 February 1892.
+Following a promotion to lieutenant in 1893, he was transferred at that rank to The Queen's Own Cameron Highlanders on 2 June 1894 after Lieutenant F. A. MacFarlan was appointed adjutant.
+He took part in the Nile Expedition and Second Boer War, being mentioned in despatches in both conflicts.
+Promotion to Captain followed in 1899, before Adlercron was seconded to be an adjutant in the 4th Battalion of the Lincolnshire Regiment, part of the Territorial Force.
+He was appointed a Brigade Major that October, before promotion to major two years later.

-After schooling at Eton, Adlercron was commissioned a Second Lieutenant in the 5th Battalion of the Royal Irish Rifles on 12 February 1892.
-Following a promotion to Lieutenant in 1893, he was transferred at that rank to The Queen's Own Cameron Highlanders on 2 June 1894 after Lt F. A. MacFarlan was appointed Adjutant.
-He took part in the Nile Expedition and Second Boer War, being mentioned in dispatches in both conflicts.
-Promotion to Captain followed in 1899, before Adlercron was seconded to be an Adjutant in the 4th Battalion of the Lincolnshire Regiment, part of the Territorial Force.
-He was appointed a Brigade Major that October, before promotion to Major two years later.
+Adlercron served on the Western Front during the First World War.
+He was made a Brigade Major in The Queen's Own Cameron Highlanders in August 1914, and the following October was promoted to temporary lieutenant colonel, commanding a Territorial Force (TF) unit, the 6th West Riding Regiment.
+He subsequently commanded the 148th and 124th Infantry Brigades.
+He was promoted to temporary brigadier general in June 1916 and was promoted that December to brevet lieutenant colonel.
+By the time the war was over, he had been mentioned in despatches seven times, received the Distinguished Service Order and Bar, and been appointed a Companion of the Order of St Michael and St George.

-Adlercron served in Europe during World War I. He was made a Brigade Major in The Queen's Own Cameron Highlanders in August 1914, and the following October was promoted to temporary Lieutenant Colonel, commanding a territorial unit, the 6th West Riding Regiment.
-He subsequently commanded 148th and 124th Infantry Brigades.
-By 1916, he was a temporary Brigadier General and was promoted that December to Brevet Lieutenant-Colonel.
-By the time the war was over, he had been mentioned in dispatches seven times, received the Distinguished Service Order (and bar), and been appointed a Companion of the Order of St Michael and St George.
-He was placed on the retired list in March 1920 and granted the honorary rank of Brigadier.
+He was placed on the retired list in March 1920 and granted the honorary rank of brigadier general.
 He was Honorary Colonel of the 6th Battalion of the Duke of Wellington's Regiment.